Immaioz/YOLO_XAI/README.md

 This process is repeated for different percentiles of least relevant pixels selected, that goes from 0 to 100%.

-# Description
+# Description Perturbation Script

 Perturbation of a set of images using YoloV8 models to store confidence and IoU data.
-Perturbation can be done
+Perturbation modes can be selected as Remove, Random or Mean.
+Also two models can be selected (IR and Visible).
 # Usage: